Dylan-B-D/VT-S5-Benchmark-Tracker/README.md

-# Voltiac Season 5 Benchmark Tracker
+# Voltaic Season 5 Benchmark Tracker

-This project is a benchmark tracker for Voltiac Season 5, built with Tauri, using a React frontend.
+A local benchmark tracker for Voltaic Season 5, built with Tauri, using a React frontend.
+This is still work in progress and may have issues.
+The score requirements and scenario names are fetched from a gist, so changes do not require the app to be updated.

 ## Prerequisites